-By federal law, bourbon must contain at least 51% corn in its mash, but not exceed 79% corn.
-If its contents exceed 79% corn, it must be labeled as corn whiskey.
+By federal law, bourbon must contain at least 51% corn in its mash.
 Bourbon is considered a straight whiskey.
 It must be distilled at 160 proof (eighty percent) or less.
 It must be aged a minimum of two years in NEW charred oak barrels.
 (Most bourbons are aged four years or longer.)
 Most American whiskies are distilled in continuous stills.

 Since bourbon is a straight whiskey, it cannot be blended with anything except water, to lower the proof.
 Most bourbons are sold at eighty proof.
 In recent years, ultra premium bourbons have become popular.
 The following are categories of ultra premium bourbons:

 Small Batch Bourbons: These are bourbons made in small quantities from a small number of barrels.
 These are selected from a larger batch by a master distiller.

 Single Barrel Bourbons: These bourbons are aged in a new charred barrel until maturity.
 Once the master distiller determines the barrel has reached its optimal maturity, the barrel is emptied, filtered, purified water is added to reduce the proof, then the product is bottled.

 Barrel Proof Bourbon: These bourbons are bottled at barrel strength with no additional water.
 Each batch varies slightly in proof.
 By law, bourbon can be distilled anywhere in the United States.
 To be considered “Kentucky Bourbon,” it must be distilled and warehoused at least one year in Kentucky.

 Sour mash is made by taking at least 25% of the spent mash from a previous batch of whiskey and allowing the new batch to ferment for 72 to 96 hours.
 This allows consistency from batch to batch.